 - Direct sales planner

-These are stickers that are typically Erin Condren Vertical Life Planner full box size or half box size.
+These are stickers that are typically the size of a full box in a vertical weekly planner (or half the box).
 If the pattern is pastel you may be able to write over the top of it, otherwise these are just for decoration in your planner.
-Because I don’t use my planner for decorating (I am very much a functional planner girl!)
-I haven’t made any of this type of sticker.
-Many people also use washi tape to decorate their planners.
-My sister sells a ton of washi tape in her Etsy shop if you’re in need of some!
+Because I don’t use my planner for decorating and only use functional stickers, I haven’t made any of this type of sticker.

-These are a page with a bunch of different sizes of stickers and amybe only one or 2of the same stickers e.g. 2 dollar sign stickers mixed with icons for bill paying, bill due (with space to write on the sticker) and other money themed stickers.
+These are a page with a bunch of different sizes of stickers and maybe only one or two of the same stickers e.g. two dollar sign icon stickers mixed with other icons for bill paying and other, different sized money themed stickers.
 You can find all different types and sizes of samplers.
 Some themes you might come across include:

 - Money & bill paying